 As we’ve mentioned, deep sleep is just one part of the sleep cycle.
 It’s the stage that’s necessary for helping you feel refreshed when you wake up each morning.
 Unlike other stages of the sleep cycle, like rapid eye movement (REM) sleep, in deep sleep, your body and brain waves slow down.

 Waking up from a night of deep sleep is often difficult.
 However, if you are able to do it, you’ll feel tired until the rest of your body and mind catch up.
+Learn about mattress topper temperature control.

 The sleep cycle involves non-rapid eye movement (non-REM) and rapid eye movement (REM) sleep.
 When you first close your eyes and drift off, you begin in non-REM sleep.
 When you sleep deep enough to dream, you’ll experience a brief period of REM sleep.
 This cycle will continue throughout the night every 90 minutes or so.